The Sky Is Falling

 Fifth, interest rates are also at all-time lows.
 While they may remain low, this is no guarantee that stock prices and valuations will remain high.
 Remember the 1950s?
 Interest rates were just as low, yet stocks were trading at a 40% discount to today’s prices.
 And short-term interest rates are now on the rise.

-Given all of these “historicals”, disregarding the fact that the stock market may eventually do something other than go up is simply not prudent risk management.
+Given all of these “historicals,” disregarding the fact that the stock market may eventually do something other than go up is simply not prudent risk management.

 Put simply, the stock market may go down at some point in the future.